-- 2.6 Members and officers have different but complementary roles.
+- 2.6 Councillors and officers have different but complementary roles.
 Both serve the public.
 Officers are responsible to the Council as a whole through the Chief Executive, whilst Members are responsible to the electorate.
-In licensing matters, unlike planning, officers present only the facts and do not form a view as this is for Members of the committee alone to determine. - 2.7 Members must not put pressure on officers to deal with a licensing matter in a particular way.
+In licensing matters, unlike planning, officers present only the facts and do not form a view as this is for Members of the committee alone to determine. - 2.7 Licensing officers' views, opinions and recommendations will be presented on the basis of their overriding obligation of professional independence, which may on occasion be at odds with the views, opinions or decisions of the Committee or its Members.(officers are completely neutral) - 2.8 Members must not put pressure on officers to put forward a particular recommendation or deal with a licensing matter in a particular way.
 This does not prevent a Councillor from asking questions or submitting views to an officer.
 These views, when received in written form, will be placed on the licensing file and considered together with other material licensing considerations. - 2.9 When Members are making Licensing decisions, they must be open-minded: a Member must not make up his/her mind until s/he has heard all the relevant evidence, which will not happen until the meeting itself.